FAQs

 Many private health insurers will provide rebates for sessions with me (including AHM, BUPA, Medibank and HCF).
 I am unable to offer Medicare rebates.
 Medicare rebates do not apply to couples counselling.
 Medicare rebates only apply to individual counselling where you are seeing a psychologist or social worker under a Mental Health Care Plan.

-• Do you offer online counselling?
+Do you offer online counselling?

 Yes, I offer online sessions via Zoom.
 Online sessions may work for you if you live in a regional or remote area and don’t have access to suitably-skilled counsellors in your area.
 Some clients also choose to attend counselling online, even though they live in Sydney, to save the time it would take to travel to and from appointments.

-• What hours are you available for counselling sessions?
+What hours are you available for counselling sessions?

-• How many counselling sessions will I need to see lasting improvement?
+How many counselling sessions will I need to see lasting improvement?

-The attachment counselling process for individuals typically takes 12 sessions to cover the basic program.
+The attachment coaching process for individuals typically takes 12 sessions to cover the basic program.
 This program addresses key relationship blocks.
 Individual clients often choose to add extra sessions to the basic program to explore additional issues of importance to them.

-• How frequently will i need to attend counselling sessions?
+How frequently will i need to attend counselling sessions?

 I recommend couples attend weekly or fortnightly.
-Attending less regularly than this makes it difficult to build the momentum needed to create lasting change.
-That said, couples who choose to attend less regularly, due to financial or time constraints, are still likely to see some improvement.
+Attending less regularly than this does not build the momentum needed to create lasting change.
+For this reason, I have stopped taking on couple counselling clients who would like to attend monthly.

-Session frequency for individuals undertaking the attachment counselling process is flexible and can be arranged to suit you.
+Session frequency for individuals undertaking the attachment coaching process is flexible and can be arranged to suit you.
 The process involves learning practical strategies to apply in your day-to-day life.
 Therefore, spacing sessions far enough apart to have time to experiment with these strategies is helpful.
 This allows for review of how well the strategies are working and adjustment to them, as needed, at the next session.

-• Are you inclusive in the range of clients you see?
+Are you inclusive in the range of clients you see?

 Although I am a straight, cis-gendered woman (pronouns she/her), I am an LGBTQ+ affirming therapist.
 I have undertaken specific training to ensure I deliver therapy that is supportive of, and helpful to, LGBTQ+ clients.